Abraham Castillo Mora: Military and political career

 He served as a deputy of the Legislative Assembly of El Salvador for the department of Sonsonate from 1879 to 1880, where he was born.
 He served as military judge of Ahuachapán in April 1881, and later as its governor in 1882.
 He held the military position of Commander of Arms and served as the governor of Sonsonate under Presidents Rafael Zaldívar (1876–1885) and Carlos Ezeta (1890–1894).
+He returned to Legislative Assembly in 1900 and served as a deputy from the department of Ahuachapán until 1901.

 Land disputes

 In 1896, Castillo Mora bought 4 caballerías (180 hectares) land in Dolores, Cabañas, for 4,200 pesos from partidor Luciano Argueta which caused a controversy with another partidor, Simeón Morán, which ended with the intervention of President Rafael Antonio Gutiérrez.
-Due to peasants from El Volcán de Santa Ana occupying the land he purchased, he attempted to sell the land to the government, however, a government legal advisor rejected the offer believing that the purchase would be unconstitutional, advising him to take the issue to court instead.
+Due to peasants from the Santa Ana Volcano occupying the land he purchased, he attempted to sell the land to the government, however, a government legal advisor rejected the offer believing that the purchase would be unconstitutional, advising him to take the issue to court instead.
 He also attempted to buy land in Ataco, Ahuachapán, but the department's governor prevented him from doing so.